fhirfly/fhir-opa/README.md

 fhirwall is designed to intercept API requests and enforce authorization policies.

-Define your policies in Rego and load them into fhirwall.  fhirwall currently provides a powerful, standards based policy file that supports Smart on FHIR, and other advanced features. whirwall will evaluate incoming API requests against these policies.
+Define your policies in Rego and load them into fhirwall.  fhirwall currently provides a powerful, standards based policy file that supports Smart on FHIR, and other advanced features.
+Fhirwall will evaluate incoming API requests against these policies.

 For a detailed guide on policy creation, please refer to our The REGO language and the Open Policy Creation Guide.